Prem-Ray/premanshuray/README.md

 ## 🚀 Features
 ✔️ **Responsive Design** – Works seamlessly on all devices.
-✔️ **Projects Showcase** – Displays my projects with descriptions and links.
+✔️ **Projects Showcase** – Displays my projects with descriptions and links .
 ✔️ **Skills & Experience** – Highlights my technical skills and professional journey.
 ✔️ **Contact Form** – Allows visitors to reach out to me directly.
 ✔️ **Modern UI/UX** – Built with a sleek and minimalistic design using **Tailwind CSS**.